pl4nty/blog/content/blog/tenant-restrictions-v2/part-1/index.md

 The rule supports standard Azure AD [device filters](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/concept-condition-filters-for-devices#filter-for-devices-graph-api), which could be particularly useful for PAW implementations.

-That's about it for implementing this feature, feel free to experiment in your own tenants.
+That's about it for implementing this feature.
+When it releases, it will allow security-conscious organisations to take another step forward on their cloud journeys, removing one last dependency on expensive on-premises hardware.

 In part 2, we'll experiment with Windows binaries to find out how this all works, and hopefully shed some light on the extra WDAC/firewall option.